kittiba/RepData_PeerAssessment1/PA1_template.md

 Used aggregate function to get the mean/median of the steps/day based on date Aggregate function ignores the NA values by default

-Using the following logic to calcuate the mean.

-1. Total all time intervals for a day
-2. Calculate the mean for that day

-Using the following logic for median

-1. Totalling all steps for the day
-2. Calculating the median across the total steps for all days

-Max mean was observed on this day
-### 47 2012-11-23 73.5902778

-Median was observed to be the following
-### 10765

 ```r
 stepsPerDay<-aggregate(steps ~ date, data=activitydata,sum)